 Shoplifting is sometimes called by statute “retail theft.”
 Shoplifting statutes criminalize theft largely according to petit theft and grand theft statutes.
 Generally, if the value amount of items taken is under $300, it is considered petit theft; $300 or more and it is considered grand theft.
-Florida law includes heavy fines and severe criminal penalties, including potential mandatory or minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
+Florida law includes heavy fines and severe criminal penalties, including possible mandatory or minimum sentences of up to 25 years and maximum potential sentences of up to life.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, shoplifting offenses by state authorities.
-His experience and knowledge serves as an invaluable asset to his clients.
+His experience and knowledge serve as an invaluable asset to his clients.

 To arrange for a free and confidential consultation with respect to any state shoplifting offense, contact our office at 305-330-1774.
-For complete details about Mr. Petruzzi’s background, expertise, and experience, click here.
+For complete details about Mr. Petruzzi’s background, expertise and experience, click here.

 Florida shoplifting offenses are investigated and prosecuted by various state and local law enforcement agencies.
 Some common Florida statutes criminalizing shoplifting include:

 812.015 Retail and farm theft; transit fare evasion; mandatory fine; alternative punishment; detention and arrest; exemption from liability for false arrest; resisting arrest; penalties.—